kristbsy/csharp-cloud-azure-day-1/README.md

 3. Install the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/)
 4. Run the [Microsoft Azurite Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage)

-## Core Activity
+## Core / Extension Activity

 For this exercise you should get a a full stack web application working in Azure.
 You can create something simple and new or you may use an existing application, e.g. the cinema challenge and build a simple front end using technology you choose.
 You should build using the following approach:

 - Use the provided back end ToDo API
 - Use the provided React Front end and host in an Azure Static Website
+- Complete a pull request when you have finished the exercise.

-## Extension Activity
+## Optional Activity

-- Swap out the InMemory database for a cloud hosted one (db credentials will be provided)
+- Swap out the InMemory database for a cloud hosted one e.g. your NEON instance

 ## Notes

+- Where applicable:
-- We will be only using free tiers to create Azure items.
+	- using free tiers (F1) to create Azure items
+	- use the students_infrastructure Resource Group
+	- the region: North Europe

 - Use the [Microsoft Azurite Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage)
 - Use the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/)
-- FYI this is a legacy product (so ignore!): [Microsoft Azure Storage Emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-emulator)